moaaz-bhnas/book-shelves/README.md

 ## Book Shelves
 A bookcase simulation where you can categorize your books into three shelves (currently reading, want to read and read).
-I used Google Books API, so you can search for any book to add it to one of your shelves :D.
+You can also search for any book to add it to one of your shelves :D.

 ## Screenshots
 ![Screenshot](https://i.ibb.co/8ckzKCr/bookcase.png) ![live preview](https://media.giphy.com/media/1qfKUr28JoocW3XDOf/giphy.gif)